 Step 3: Consensus factor rotation

-In exploratory factor analysis of a single dataset, the loading matrix is typically rotated to maximize factor simplicity (Kasier, 1974) using an orthogonal or an oblique rotation method.
+In EFA of a single dataset, the loading matrix is typically rotated to maximize factor simplicity (Kasier, 1974) using an orthogonal or an oblique rotation method.
 However, in this step of the analysis, K loading matrices Ak need to be rotated.
 In our situation, the independent rotation that maximizes simplicity in each loading matrix Ak has an important drawback: the freedom of the final position of rotated factors means that the rotated factor solutions may turn out to be non-comparable between the K copies of data.
 A (semi) confirmatory factor analysis would not have this drawback: the hypothetical loading matrix that is proposed in the population model is used as a kind of target to the K factor solutions.
-However, in an exploratory factor analysis such a common hypothesis (or target) does not exist.
+However, in an EFA such a common hypothesis (or target) does not exist.
 To avoid the drawback, the K factor loading matrices Ak have to be simultaneously orthogonally (or obliquely) rotated so that they are both (a) factorially simple, and (b) as similar to one another as possible.
 For the orthogonal rotation, Consensus Varimax can be computed (see, for example, Kiers, 1997).
 For the oblique rotation, Consensus Promin (Lorenzo-Seva, Kiers, & ten Berge, 2002) is available.
-Both consensus rotations are based on a previous generalized Procrustes rotation.
+Both consensus rotations are based on a previous Generalized Procrustes Rotation (GPR).
 Let Ak be the set (k = 1…K) of unrotated loading matrices of order m r obtained by factor analysis with m variables and r factors retained.
-This set of loading matrices is orthogonally rotated by Generalized Procrustes Analysis (ten Berge, 1977) by minimizing,
+This set of loading matrices is orthogonally rotated by GPR (ten Berge, 1977) by minimizing,